svanderbleek/twpgtwp/README.md

 * Linking considered harmful.
 * AHA!
 An open Adaptive Hypermedia Architecture
 * Structure and behavior awareness in Themis.
 * IUHM: a hypermedia-based model for integrating open services, data and metadata.
 * Rethinking structural computing infrastructures
 * THEORY AND PRACTICE OF THE TERNARY RELATIONS MODEL OF INFORMATION MANAGEMENT
 * Traces of ternary relations
 * Compositions of ternary relations
 * Architecting structure-aware applications
+* Implementing a simple proof assistant
+* growing a proof assistant
+* Information accountability
+* From the semantic web to social machines
+* computational logic and the social
+* Dynamic first-order ontology repair
+* An interaction-based approach to semantic alignment
+* Repairing ontologies via axiom weakening
+* Plans, actions and dialogues using linear logic
+* The interaction of representation and reasoning
+* Modeling ontology evolution with SetPi

 ## Binary Analysis